allegretti-felipe/de-study-case/README.md

 3. Install Python packages: `poetry install`
 4. Create a new `.env` file: `cp .env.example .env`
 5. Set up your environment variables for the OpenAI API Key in `.env`
-6. (optinal) Change the crawler settings as necessary in `crawler/settings.py`
+6. (optional) Change the crawler settings as necessary in `crawler/settings.py`

 ### Running for Superside